12 Tips for Your Best-Ever Product Launch

 Busy executives are influenced by word of mouth more than anything else.
 And in the digital age, your ability to impact this has increased dramatically.
 See Rule #8 in our free e-book, 12 New Rules of B2B Product Launch, for six ways to “build buzz.”

-9. Use powerful new online marketing tools
+9. Use powerful product launch online marketing tools

 Many B2B firms have “fallen behind” in their use of online marketing media, e.g. webinars, online presentations, downloadable white papers, and news releases.
 That’s a shame: Such promotional tools tend to have lower costs per lead, are easier to measure for effectiveness, and are perfect for boosting “findability.”

-10. Integrate traditional media in your strategy
+10. Integrate traditional media in your product launch strategy

 11. Make your sales pros look like geniuses